 Appropriateness: Water conservation is a component of water quality, watershed protection, and involves all of the General Permit's minimum control measures.
-Wasted water can show up as urban runoff resulting in non-stormwater related discharges at storm water outlets.
+Wasted water can show up as urban runoff resulting in non-stormwater related discharges at stormwater outlets.

-Effectiveness: The goal is to achieve an Outcome Level 4 - Reducing Loads from Sources.
+Effectiveness: Due to continued water conservation and associated lower levels of runoff, Outcome Level 4 - Reducing Loads from Sources, has been achieved.